ROVI-org/thevenin/README.md

 [pep-l]: https://www.python.org/dev/peps/pep-0008

 ## Summary
 This package is a wrapper for the well-known Thevenin equivalent circuit model.
-The model is comprised of a single series reistor followed by any number of parallel RC pairs.
+The model is comprised of a single series resistor followed by any number of parallel RC pairs.
 Figure 1 below illustrates a circuit with 2 RC pairs; however, the model can be run with as few as zero, and as many as $N$.

 <p align="center">
   <img alt="2RC Thevenin circuit." style="width: 75%; min-width: 250px; max-width: 500px;"